 Deborah Sampson became a hero of the American Revolution when she disguised herself as a man and joined the Patriot forces.
 She was the only woman to earn a full military pension for participation in the Revolutionary army.

 Born on December 17, 1760 in Plympton, Massachusetts near Plymouth, Sampson was one of seven children to Jonathan Sampson Jr. and Deborah (Bradford) Sampson.
 Both were descendants of preeminent Pilgrims: Jonathan of Myles Standish and Priscilla Alden; his wife, the great granddaughter of Massachusetts Governor William Bradford.
 Still, the Sampsons struggled financially and, after Jonathan failed to return from a sea voyage, his impoverished wife was forced to place her children in different households.
 Five years later, at age 10, young Deborah was bound out as an indentured servant to Deacon Benjamin Thomas, a farmer in Middleborough with a large family.
 At age 18, with her indenture completed, Sampson, who was self-educated, worked as a teacher during summer sessions in 1779 and 1780 and as a weaver in winter.

 In 1782, as the Revolutionary War raged on, the patriotic Sampson disguised herself as a man named Robert Shurtleff and joined the Fourth Massachusetts Regiment.
 At West Point, New York, she was assigned to Captain George Webb’s Company of Light Infantry.
 She was given the dangerous task of scouting neutral territory to assess British buildup of men and materiel in Manhattan, which General George Washington contemplated attacking.
 In June of 1782, Sampson and two sergeants led about 30 infantrymen on an expedition that ended with a confrontation—often one-on-one—with Tories.
 She led a raid on a Tory home that resulted in the capture of 15 men.
-At the siege of Yorktown she dug trenches, helped storm a British redoubt, and endured canon fire.
+Sampson—like many veterans of the Revolution—also claimed she fought during the siege of Yorktown, digging trenches, helping storm a British redoubt, and enduring canon fire.
+However, a neighbor's diary discovered in 2019 casts doubt on Sampson's claim she fought at Yorktown.